Heat Up Family Meals

 Quick Touch buttons give you easy access to a wide selection of preprogrammed settings, like Popcorn, Melt/Soften and Potato.
 One touch controls let you automatically cook for 1-, 2- or 3-minute cycles so you can toss in a meal or leftovers with less fuss.

-Sensor Cooking and Sensor Reheating take
+Sensor Cooking and Sensor Reheating take the guesswork

 It beeps so obnoxiously at the end, I want to scream!
 "Beeeeeeeeeeeeeeep, beeeeeeeeeeeeeeeeep, beeeeeeeeeeeeep," and then repeat, repeat, repeat.
 It doesn't stop.
 Are you kidding me?
 I'm multitask queen.
 I have three kids.
 The phone rings sometimes.
 Sometimes someone comes to the door.
 Sometimes I have to use the bathroom.
 I sometimes can't run to the microwave immediately.
 So shut up already!
 I know it's done!
 It can sit!
 It's not going to burn!
 It can sit a minute!
 And the recipes often requires the food to sit for a few minutes.
 And I can SEE that it's done.
 So stop "beeeeeeeeeeeeeeping" over and over again.
 If you have ears, I recommend you NOT buy this microwave.
 Who designed this thing?
 I paid $124.99 on Black Friday and would have rather spent $300 for a reasonable beep; a soft gentle signal like microwaves past.
 No longer loyal to Kenmore and Sears.
 It's been pulling teeth to get this nightmare of a microwave exchanged.
 And that's a different story.